-This Annual Report describes the activities performed by the Deposit Guarantee Fund (DGF) and the developments that affected it in 2020.
+This Annual Report describes the activities performed by the Deposit Guarantee Fund (DGF) and the developments that affected it in 2021.
 It also looks ahead to the coming year.

-It contains the management report and financial statements, which are submitted to De Nederlandsche Bank (DNB) no later than 15 March 2021.
+It contains the management report and financial statements, which are submitted to De Nederlandsche Bank (DNB) before 15 March 20221.